Macrurido/simodiff/README.md

 indicates an immature or inactive mature organism, while 1 denotes an actively mature organism (Aguirre-Villaseñor *et al*., 2022).

-The package consists of NN functions that facilitate the implementation of the methodology used in this analysis:
+The package consists of <font color="red">NN</font> functions that facilitate the implementation of the methodology used in this analysis:

 ### General functions